sg893052/sonic-buildimage/platforms/diagnostics/cable_diagostic_support.md

 From a SONiC perspective, the addition of this diagnostic feature will enhance platform development, user deployment, platform support, and serviceability.
-In addition to the copper cable-diagnostics, we'll also introduce optical transceiver diagnostics into SONIC to help users easily identify the cause of link failure.

-Furthermore, the SFP and QSFP module diagnostic will also be implemented to help users easily identify the cause of link failure on the transceivers with DOM and threshold support.
+Furthermore, not only the TDR for coppers, but also the SFP and QSFP module diagnostic will be implemented to help users easily identify the cause of link failure on the transceivers with DOM and threshold support.

 - Native RJ45: The TDR test should be performed for the conducted test requests
 - Copper SFP(1000GBASE-T): The TDR test should be performed via the built-in copper register read/write